-By abuse of notation we will denote by the same symbol $\St(\id{j},T)$ the family of ideals and the subvariety in $\Af^N$ given by the ideal $\id{h}(\id{i},T)$.
-Note that $\id{h}(\id{i},T)$ is not always a prime ideal and so $\St(\id{j},T)$ is not necessarily irreducible nor reduced, as shows the following trivial example.
+By abuse of notation we will denote by the same symbol $\St(\id{j},T)$ the family of ideals and the subscheme in $\Af^N$ given by the ideal $\id{h}(\id{i},T)$.
+Note that $\id{h}(\id{i},T)$ is not always a prime ideal and so $\St(\id{j},T)$ is not necessarily irreducible nor reduced, as the following trivial example shows.